d2l-ai/d2l-en/chapter_appendix/math.md

 ## Linear Algebra

-Below we summarize the concepts of vectors, matrices, operations, norms, feature vectors, and eigenvalues.
+Below we summarize the concepts of vectors, matrices, operations, norms, eigenvectors, and eigenvalues.

 ### Vectors

 Vectors in this book refer to column vectors.
-An expression for an $n$ dimension vector $\boldsymbol{x}$ can be written as
+An $n$-dimensional vector $\boldsymbol{x}$ can be written as

 $$
 \boldsymbol{x} =